mskf3000/Tutorials-and-Cheat-Sheets/MySQL.md

 	perl-DBD-MySQL.x86_64              4.013-3.el6             @rhel-x86_64-server-6
 	php56w-mysql.x86_64                5.6.28-1.w6             @webtatic

 Now you should be good to go!

+## Cool query to calculate what tables in an InnoDB database are excessively fragmented and take up too much physical space.

+    SELECT
+      table_name,
+      round(data_length/1024/1024) AS data_length_mb,
+      round(data_free/1024/1024) AS data_free_mb
+    FROM
+      information_schema.tables
+    WHERE
+      round(data_free/1024/1024) > 500
+    ORDER BY
+      data_free_mb
+    ;

 ### Basic and Solid MySQL Config for MySQL 5.7